Mayo West (Dáil constituency)

 Mayo West was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas from 1969 to 1997.
-The constituency was served by 3 deputies (Teachtaí Dála, commonly known in English as TDs).
+The constituency was served by 3 deputies (Teachtaí Dála, commonly known as TDs).
 The method of election was proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

 The constituency was created under the terms of the Electoral (Amendment) Act 1969, taking in parts of the former Mayo North and Mayo South constituencies, and included Ballinrobe, Belmullet, Castlebar and Westport.
 With effect from the 1997 general election it was combined with Mayo East to form a new five-seat Mayo constituency.